nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

       <li>Ensure that user eligibility has been confirmed using the guidelines in the checking eligibility step. </li>

       <li>Illustrate what the radiator symbol may look like.  </li>

-      <li>Flow temperature can be mistaken for hot water temperature, hot water being the water that is supplied to the taps and showers.</li>
+      <li>Flow temperature can be mistaken for hot water temperature (hot water being the water that is supplied to the taps and showers).</li>

-      <li>Ensure that the flow temperature, not the hot water temperature, is being altered.</li>
+      <li>Ensure that the flow temperature - not the hot water temperature - is being altered.</li>

       <li>If the radiator symbol is next to a button, suggest pressing this button to select flow temperature.